 Disclaimer: This post contains affiliate links via Amazon for products that I wholeheartedly love.

 I love a good mocktail.
 Honestly, I've made so many mocktails on this blog that have highlighted almost every flavor and while I enjoy fruity ones the most, this Coconut Mojito Mocktail with Green Tea is definitely a high contender.
 There's just something about this minty fresh, perfectly sweet, smooth, and refreshing feel that you get from this mocktail, especially with the transition of the Spring season that'll be happening soon.
 The creative flavors in this drink makes it the perfect sip for dinners, brunches, and even fancy occasions.
-It's super versatile.
+It's super versatile----much like these no-alcohol Traditional Bloody Mary Mocktails.

 Plus, because it's totally alcohol-free, it's something that can be enjoyed with the entire family.
 Oh and if you're looking to get that warm vanilla, toasted spice, and velvety decadence of dark rum which is traditionally in a mojito----no worries!
 I love using Ritual Zero Proof, which has AMAZING alcohol-free alternatives to actual alcohol flavors to help bring together your mocktails in a great way and their Rum Alternative is perfect for this particular mojito mocktail.